ghcpd/v-lkan_25_11_24/README.md

 - **Delete Users**: Remove users with confirmation dialog
 - **Export Data**: Download user data as CSV or JSON files

+Fixes in this release:
+- Prevent duplicate user creations by enforcing unique emails (server-side) and disabling submit while processing (client-side)
+- Fix export dropdown UI to ensure the menu is visible and not obscured by other elements

 ### User Interface
 - **Modern Design**: Gradient backgrounds, smooth animations, and professional styling
 - **Responsive Layout**: Works seamlessly on desktop, tablet, and mobile devices